 We can easily get AngularJS using the NPM package manager of NodeJS, hence install it first on your Ubuntu 22.04 or 20.04 Linux you are using with the help of the given command.

-While doing this article, the latest version of NodeJs was 17.
-Hence, we are going for the same.
+While doing this article, the latest version of NodeJs was 21.
+However, the latest LTS-supported version of Node by Angular is 16.x or 18.x while writing this article.
 You can check out the latest version on its GitHub page.

 Make sure you have curl, installed: